Stocks and shares Junior ISA

 What is a stocks and shares Junior ISA?

-Coming soon, the Freetrade stocks and shares Junior ISA (JISA) is a tax-efficient investing account you’ll be able to open on behalf of your child under 16.
+The Freetrade stocks and shares Junior ISA (JISA) is a tax-efficient investing account you can open on behalf of your child under 16.
 The money is held in the child’s name and is intended for the child’s future.
-You’ll be able to invest in a wide variety of assets like funds, stocks, ETFs, bonds, and more.
-You won’t pay UK tax on interest, dividends, or capital gains inside the account.
+You can invest in a wide variety of assets like funds, stocks, ETFs, bonds, and more.
+You don’t pay UK tax on interest, dividends, or capital gains inside the account.

 What types of Junior ISA are there?